levi0206/lerblog2/content/posts/autodiff.md

 ```
 ![png](https://levi0206.github.io/lerblog2/autodiff/finite_diff_compare.png)

-The equation \eqref{eq1} is also the symbolic expression of $g$, result of symbolic differentiation.
+The equation \eqref{eq1} is also the symbolic expression of $g'$, result of symbolic differentiation.
 As we can see, the symbolic expression can be quite long and tedious.
 If the function gets more complicated, the computation can be inefficient.
 For example, $f$ consists of long compositions or and even takes a vector as input.
 Thus, we summarize that
 - automatic differentiation is not finite-difference differentiation, and that
 - automatic differentiation is not symbolic differentiation.